-Our Board presently has eleven members.
-There are currently three Class II directors whose term of office expires in 2023: Daniel L. Kisner, M.D., Natale Ricciardi and Ryan Spencer.
-Each of Dr. Kisner and Mr. Spencer is a nominee for director and currently a director of the Company, previously elected by the stockholders at our 2020 Annual Meeting of Stockholders.
-Mr. Ricciardi is transitioning from the Board effective immediately prior to the Annual Meeting, and, effective as of the date of the Annual Meeting, the Board size will be ten directors.
-If each nominee is again elected at the Annual Meeting, each of these nominees will serve until the 2026 Annual Meeting of Stockholders and until his successor is elected and has qualified, or, if sooner, until the director's death, resignation or removal.
+Our Board presently has nine members.
+Natale Ricciardi and Andrew A. F. Hack, M.D., Ph.D. previously served on our Board and their services concluded in 2023; Mr. Ricciardi's term expired effective immediately prior to our 2023 Annual Meeting of Stockholders, and Dr. Hack resigned from our Board effective August 30, 2023.
+There are currently three Class III directors whose term of office expires in 2024: Francis R. Cano, Ph.D., Peter R. Paradiso, Ph.D. and Peggy V. Phillips.
+Each of Drs.
+Cano and Paradiso and Ms. Phillips is a nominee for director and currently a director of the Company, previously elected by the stockholders at our 2021 Annual Meeting of Stockholders.

+If each nominee is again elected at the Annual Meeting, each of these nominees will serve until the 2027 Annual Meeting of Stockholders and until their successor is elected and has qualified, or, if sooner, until the director's death, resignation or removal.
 We have a policy encouraging our directors' attendance at our annual meetings.
-There were ten out of eleven then-serving directors in attendance at our 2022 Annual Meeting.
+There were six out of ten then-serving directors in attendance at our 2023 Annual Meeting of Stockholders.

-Directors are elected by a plurality of the votes of the holders of shares present in person or represented by proxy and entitled to vote on the election of directors.
-The two nominees receiving the highest number of affirmative votes will be elected.
+Directors are elected by a plurality of the votes of the holders of shares present virtually at the Annual Meeting or represented by proxy and entitled to vote on the election of directors.
+The three nominees receiving the highest number of affirmative votes will be elected.
 Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the nominees named herein.
 Although the election of directors at the Annual Meeting is uncontested and directors are elected by a plurality of votes cast, and we therefore anticipate that each of the named nominees for director will be elected at the Annual Meeting, under our Corporate Governance Guidelines, any nominee for director is required to submit an offer of resignation for consideration by the Nominating and Corporate Governance Committee if such nominee for director (in an uncontested election) receives a greater number of "Withhold" votes than "For" votes.
 In such case, the Nominating and Corporate Governance Committee will then consider all the relevant facts and circumstances and recommend to the Board the action to be taken with respect to such offer of resignation.
 For more information on this policy, see the section entitled "Corporate Governance - Majority Vote Policy."
 If any nominee becomes unavailable for election as a result of an unexpected occurrence, your shares will be voted for the election of a substitute nominee proposed by our Board.
 Each person nominated for election has agreed to serve if elected.
 Our Board has no reason to believe that any nominee will be unable to serve.

-Set forth below is certain biographical information as of April 3, 2023, regarding the experience, qualifications, attributes or skills that led our Nominating and Corporate Governance Committee to believe that each director or nominee should serve on the Board.
+Set forth below is certain biographical information as of April 1, 2024, regarding the experience, qualifications, attributes or skills that led our Nominating and Corporate Governance Committee to believe that each director or nominee should serve on the Board.
 There are no family relationships among any of our executive officers or directors.